tsdtsdtsd/identicon/README.md

 file.Close()
 ```

-As it also implements Go's `draw.Image`, you can use it to change the output further:
+Identicon also implements Go's `draw.Image`, you can use it to change the output further:

 ```go
     // TODO: example